Emanuel-de-Jong/10KRanker/README.md

 It's good enough for what it will be used for.
 But for bigger projects, it would need some optimalizations.
 Especially in asynchronous programming.

 ## Commands
 Discord users use commands to interact with the bot.
-All commands for this bot need to be prefixed with the symbol: '!'.<br/>
+All commands for this bot need to be prefixed with the symbol: `!`<br/>
-The commands are as follows:<br/>
+The commands are as follows:

 `<>` = Required<br/>
 `()` = Optional<br/>
 `|` = Or<br/>